Novartis : Majority of generic drug ingredients produced in Asia - study | MarketScreener

 Europe holds 31% of API certificates, down from 59% in 2000 with producers mainly in Italy, Germany, Spain and France focussing on ingredients with low sales volumes that are complex to manufacture.

-Spooked by the pandemic, France in June announced plans to bolster domestic production of medicines with President Emmanuel Macron pledging 200 million euros ($236 million) to help domestic research and manufacturing of medicine.

-Austria is also investing money to shore up production at a an antibiotics plant owned by Swiss drugmaker Novartis's Sandoz division in Tyrol.
+France has pledged 200 million euros (£183 million) to bolster domestic production of medicines, while Austria is also investing funds in an antibiotics plant owned by Swiss drugmaker Novartis's Sandoz division in Tyrol.

-Industry players warn bringing production home may be a complicated process, saying higher labour costs and tougher environmental standards make it impossible to compete with Asian suppliers on price.
+Industry players warn bringing production home may be complicated, saying higher labour costs and tougher environmental standards make it impossible to compete with Asian suppliers on price.

+Novartis said rather than the proximity of a supplier, it was seeking to establish at least two sources for key ingredients to have fallback options in case of outages.

+Dual sourcing is "a clear area of focus versus this idea of localising more manufacturing, which I think is the primary instinct in a lot of health authorities," Maria Soler Nunez, head of group quality at the Swiss drugmaker, said at an online event hosted by the Financial Times.

 Merck KgaA Chief Executive Stefan Oschmann told Reuters drug shortages at the start of the pandemic were minimal and it was "unrealistic" to repatriate large parts of the production chain to Europe.